lukasnee/fibration/README.md

 arm-none-eabi-nm --version
 ```

-## USB utilities on WSL
+## OpenOCD on WSL

-Applications of interest:

--   `stlink-tools` includes an application for flashing STM32 boards - `st-flash`, `st-info`.
--   `OpenOCB` includes a flexible GDB server for debugging - `openocd`.

-As far as I know Ubuntu WSL does not support USB so `stlink-tools` and `OpenOCD` apt package based on `libusb` won't
+As far as I know Ubuntu WSL does not support USB so `OpenOCD` apt package based on `libusb` won't
 work.

 Luckily: